-(7) PROJECT SPECIFIC CRITERIA AND ALTERNATIVES ANALYSIS SEE ATTACHMENTS M AND N
+(7) PROJECT-SPECIFIC CRITERIA AND ALTERNATIVES ANALYSIS (SEE ATTACHMENT H)

 Describe project-specific criteria necessary to achieve the project purpose.
-Describe alternative sites and project designs that were considered to avoid or minimize impacts to the waterbody or wetland.\
+Describe alternative sites and project designs that were considered to avoid or minimize impacts to the waterbody or wetland.

-Project-specific criteria and the alternatives analysis and supporting exhibits are provided in Attachment M.
+Project-specific criteria and the alternatives analysis and supporting exhibits are provided in Attachment H.

-(8) ADDITIONAL INFORMATION

-Are there state or federally listed species on the project site?
-Yes ✓ No Unknown Is the project site within designated or proposed critical habitat?
-Yes ✓ No Unknown Is the project site within a national Wild and Scenic River ?
-Yes ✓ No Unknown Is the project site within a State Scenic Waterway?
-Yes ✓ No Unknown Is the project site within the 100-year floodplain ?
-Yes ✓ No Unknown If yes to any above, explain in Block 6 and describe measures to minimize adverse effects to those resources in Block 7.
+(8) ADDITIONAL INFORMATION Are there state or federally listed species on the project site?
+Yes ☑ No Unknown Is the project site within designated or proposed critical habitat?
+Yes ✓ No Unknown Is the project site within a national Wild and Scenic River?
+Yes ☑ No Unknown Is the project site within a State Scenic Waterway?
+Yes Vo No Unknown Is the project site within the 100-year floodplain ?
+Yes ☑ No Unknown If yes to any above, explain in Block 6 and describe measures to minimize adverse effects to those resources in Block 7.
 Is the project site within the Territorial Sea Plan (TSP) Area ?
 Yes ✓ No Unknown If yes, attach TSP review as a separate document for DSL.
 Is the project site within a designated Marine Reserve?
-Yes ✓ No Unknown If yes, certain additional DSL restrictions will apply.
-Will the overall project involve ground disturbance of one acre or more? ✓ Yes No No Unknown If yes, you may need a 1200-C permit from the Oregon Department of Environmental Quality (DEQ).
+Yes 🗹 No Unknown If yes, certain additional DSL restrictions will apply.
+Will the overall project involve ground disturbance of one acre or more?
+Ves No No Unknown If yes, you may need a 1200-C permit from the Oregon Department of Environmental Quality (DEQ).
+Is the fill or dredged material a carrier of contaminants from on-site or off-site spills?
+Yes No No Unknown Has the fill or dredged material been physically and/or chemically tested?
+Yes No No Unknown

 Not required by the Corps for a complete application but is necessary for individual permits before a permit decision can be rendered.
-22 October 2022
+20 April 2024